 Part of Oxford’s beauty derives from the golden Cotswold stone from which so many of its buildings are constructed, and north of the city lie the delightful villages of the Cotswolds, waiting to be explored.
 Blenheim Palace, famous as the birthplace of Sir Winston Churchill, and Stonehenge are also easy day trips from the city.
 There are a variety of summer festivals close by, such as the Wilderness Festival and the Rewind Festival, which attract thousands of visitors each year.

 Other Things to Think About

 There are many main factors one should think about other than the cultural offerings of the city.
-Things like, if you are looking for accommodation in Oxford, where to leave your possessions.
+Things like, if you are looking for accommodation in Oxford, where to leave your possessions or a new home.
 The answer, well you could leave it in self-storage while you look for property.
 Other things like the necessary payments, such as home insurance to protect your home from events that damage your home or your belongings, possible school fees, parking permit costs, council taxes among many other financial and physical burdens that should be fully considered too.
 That said, if all still suits your household’s current situation, then leave no more delay to moving to this beautiful, bustling city.